A EUROPEAN RESPONSIBILITY

 - Because history reminds us that we have dramatically failed in the past,

-We, as Europeans and in particular as Christians of Europe, have an obligation to stand:
+We, as Europeans and in particular as Christians of Europe, have an obligation to:

-- Stand by the European Jewry when threaten,
+- Stand by the European Jewry when they are threatened,

-- Stand by the State of Israel when threaten in its security and historical rights.
+- Stand by the State of Israel when threatened in its security and historical rights.

 ECI therefore takes responsibility in this present challenge, seeking to be a voice against the scourge of anti-Semitism and to enhance understanding of the complex realities of the Middle East, (first) in the heart of Europe and then to the nations beyond.